 Gum disease is preventable.
 There are several steps that you can take to help ensure the health of your gums and your mouth.
 Proper oral hygiene is important, and it starts in your own home.
 It is important that you brush your teeth at least twice a day and floss your teeth at least once a day.
 In addition to your regular home care routine, regular dental cleanings and exams are also essential.
 These should be done at least twice a year.

 While oral hygiene is crucial, there are other things that you can do to help protect your periodontal health.
 Lifestyle habits like smoking and drinking can contribute to an increased risk of developing gum disease.
 It is recommended that you quit smoking, or other tobacco products, and limit your alcohol consumption.
 A healthy, well-balanced diet can also help keep your gums, and your whole body, healthy.
 Foods particularly good for gum health include dark, leafy greens, citrus fruits, peppers, shiitake mushrooms, crunchy fruits and vegetables, and dairy products.
 Eating a well-balanced diet will help to ensure that you get the essential vitamins and minerals you need to keep your whole body healthy, preventing the development of gum disease along with other health issues.

 Properly caring for your mouth is essential for maintaining healthy teeth and gums.
-If you have any questions or concerns, call Mark Romanelli, DDS today at (805) 468-4659.
+If you have any questions or concerns, call Sienella Thomaszadeh, DDS today at (805) 468-4659.